somekindofwallflower/k8sdemo/README.md

-# k8sdemo
+# Kubernetes - The Easy Way
- Example on how to use Kubernetes.
+This is a example on how to use Kubernetes.